Aerial view of a bushfire near Dirranbandi

 Authorities have set up an exclusion zone around the fire near the Queensland town of Dirranbandi.
 Image by Queensland Police Service/AAP PHOTOS

-Fires are also burning on the Atherton Tablelands, near Cairns in the far north, as well as Mount Isa in the northwest.
+Fires are also burning on the Atherton Tablelands, near far northern Cairns, as well as Mount Isa in the northwest.

-Mr Millington said it was only the start of what was expected to be a dangerous bushfire season.
+Mr Millington said it was the start of an expected dangerous bushfire season.

 “We knew we had a lot of grassland fuel loads on the back of some of that flooding and the rain earlier this year,” he said.